This delicious Szechuan smacked cucumber is a simple dish that is all things salty, sour, and spicy!

 But there I was at the kitchen island, giggling and going for broke.

-You see, the term smacked cucumber isn’t a euphemism.
+The term smacked cucumber isn’t a euphemism.
 You really break the cucumber for this Chinese pickled cucumber recipe.
 That way, the delicious marinade loaded with hot chili oil gets a chance to impart a ton of flavor into those nooks and crannies in a relatively short amount of time.

 And, aside from the fun of getting a little aggressive with food, this smacked cucumber with chili oil recipe just happens to be one of my favorite Chinese side dishes!